azinum/spl/README.md

 ```

 ### Compiling
-Compiling is as simple as it gets, pass the file of source code that you want to be compiled to the compiler.
+Compiling is as simple as it gets, pass the file of source code that you want to be compiled.
 ```
 $ ./spl <program>
 ```